Women in Iran: Iranian music

-Perhaps Qamar ol-Molouk Vaziri was the first female master of Persian music who introduced a new style of music and was praised by other masters of Persian music of the time.
+Perhaps Qamar-ol-Moluk Vaziri was the first female master of Persian music who introduced a new style of music and was praised by other masters of Persian music of the time.
 Several years later, Mahmoud Karimi trained women students—Arfa Atrai, Soosan Matloobi, Fatemeh Vaezi, Masoomeh Mehr-Ali, and Soosan Aslani—who later became masters of Persian traditional music.
 Soodabeh Salem and Sima Bina developed Iranian children's music and Iranian folk music respectively.

 Innovations made by Iranian women are not restricted to Persian music.
-For instance, Lily Afshar is working on a combination of Persian and Western classical music.
+For instance, Lily Afshar was working on a combination of Persian and Western classical music.

 Googoosh is one of the most famous Iranian singers.
 Her legacy dates back to pre-Revolutionary times in Iran, where her fame in Iran reached heights equivalent to Elvis Presley or Barbra Streisand.
 She became iconic when, after the 1979 Iranian Revolution, she lived unheard of for more than 20 years.
 In 2000, she emerged from Iran with an international tour.